The State of Culture: IMEA Findings for 2026

 Theme 1: Burnout

 Burnout is no longer an isolated wellbeing concern; it is a systemic signal of how work is experienced.
-It reflects prolonged pressure and a growing mismatch between expectations and support.
-In many organizations, burnout is used as a catch-all term, obscuring deeper mental health challenges that often go unaddressed until engagement and performance begin to decline.
+It reflects prolonged pressure and a growing mismatch between expectations and support, and a poor workplace culture.
+In many organizations, burnout is used to describe exhaustion, however, not feeling appreciated can accelerate burnout.
+Increased perception that the bottom line is more important than people, feeling stressed and overworked, not feeling connected to the team or organization, and lack of purpose, opportunity, and success all contribute to burnout.

 IMEA performance snapshot